symat/atmega-z80/README.md

 You can find the editable files in the ['schema' folder](schema/).
 We use the KICad tool for schema design: https://www.kicad.org/download/

+TODO:
+ - add a voltage regulator + two capacitors to the USB connector?
+(LM1084IT-5.0/NOPB, https://atmega32-avr.com/select-voltage-regulator/)
+ - double-check the resistor values for the LEDs

 ## License
 This is an open project (licensed under BSD-3).
 Use it for free, just don't point fingers / blame us ;)